klembee/japalearn-web/README.md

 1. Run `php artisan serve` to launch the web app
 1. The command `php artisan db:seed` created multiple users of different roles.

+## Custom commands
+It can be usefull to export and import the learning items (kanas, kanji, vocab).
+ To do this, you can use the command:

+ `php artisan export:all`

+ Then to import use the following command:

+ `php artisan import:kanjis {file}`

+ `php artisan import:kanas {file}`

 ### Test users
 To login go to http://localhost:8000/login